johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 OPTION-CODE:
     2 octets / 16 bits (defined in {{!RFC6891}}) contains the value TBD
-    for KeyState.
+    for Multi-Signer.

 OPTION-LENGTH:
     2 octets / 16 bits (defined in {{!RFC6891}}) contains
-    the length of the payload (everything after OPTION-LENGTH) in octets and should be 3 plus the length of the EXTRA-TEXT field (which may be zero octets long).
+    the length of the payload (everything after OPTION-LENGTH) in octets and should be 4 plus the length of the OPERATION-BODY field (which may be zero octets long).

 OPERATION:
     8 bits.
 Signals the type of operation the message performs.
 This document defines the two operations HELLO and HEARTBEAT.
-For a complete distributed multi-signer specification a number of additional operations will need to be specified, either in a revision to this document or in a subsequent document.
+For a complete distributed multi-signer specification a number of additional operations will need to be allocated to be able to describe the states in the different multi-signer processes.
+This allocation must be done either in a revision to this document or in a subsequent document.

 TRANSPORT:
     8 bits.
 Encodes the transport capabilities of the MSA.
 With